Welcome UC Berkeley IEOR incoming class for fall 2020

 IEOR Alumni Profiles

-Assistant professor in the Industrial and Systems Engineering department at…
+Assistant Professor in the Department of Industrial and Operations Engineering…

 150 Years of Women Profiles